itz-charucassandra0427/Hacktoberfest/README.md

 # Hacktoberfest
-Helooooooooooooooo everyone this is an extremely weird place that u shld not read its jz copied code so COPYRITE
+Helooooooooooooooo everyone this is jz copied so can ppl help modify it tqtq